 Thanks to my fellow actor and teammate, Justin, I got to be interviewed for Newswatch 12 and made it on tv!
 October is Bullying Prevention Month and because the majority of our plays consist of bullying prevention, this was very important and special.

 It’s been a while since I’ve made a post; I’ve been very busy with my performing team as we’ve been traveling to schools throughout Minnesota and Wisconsin so far! :) Seeing so many children and teachers thank us for the educational experience through theater and the arts has been so fulfilling and exciting!

 Aside from acting, each person within my performing team has an additional job; one of my fellow actors, Justin, is our media liaison and has been in charge of always trying to bring media to our performances at each school!
 He’s already gotten us in the news a numerous amount of times.
 Thank you, Justin!
 Here’s the most recent article from our visit to Prairie Elementary in Worthington, MN.
 Wahoo! :)

 Earlier this week, I learned that I made it onto the homepage of the Southern Illinois University’s website!
 How neat is that?!
 I definitely miss my theater professors and being surrounded by my fun and outgoing theater friends.
-Love & Blessings to you all!
+Love & positive vibes to you all!